Skip to main content

 Atlas

-Choose Atlas when you are working across uploaded sources, PDFs, web sources, notes, or research material and need cited answers that remain checkable.
-Do not choose it for offline local execution, document hosting, PDF editing, or claims that require guaranteed extraction from difficult scans.
+Choose Atlas for PDFs, web pages, notes, and papers that you want to compare.
+Do not choose it for offline use, file hosting, PDF editing, or perfect text extraction from hard-to-read scans.

 Chat With Docs